Home Health Chondrosis: symptoms, causes, treatment

 Lumbar chondrosis is manifested by the following symptoms :

-• severe pain in the lower back, passing into the pelvis, sacrum, tailbone, lower limbs;
+• severe pain in the lower back, spreading to the pelvis, sacrum, coccyx, lower limbs;

 • calf cramps and dull pain in the legs;